openedx/openedx-events/docs/decisions/0013-special-exam-submission-and-review-events.rst

 * `edx-exams` will produce these events.
     * NOTE: There is no plan to have the legacy exams backend, `edx-proctoring`, produce these events.
-* `edx-platform` will consumed these events in order to handle all behavior as it pertains to the state of an exam subsection.
+* `edx-platform` will consume these events in order to handle all behavior as it pertains to the state of an exam subsection.

 Event Definitions:
 ==================